romnn/simulators/README.old.md

 - why do tejas number of instructions change with the config?

 #### TODO
-- per default do not run native benchmarks or accelsim sass
 - more inputs (longer running)
 - for native and accelsim sass:
     - output slurm files when using --slurm